Shingles is an infection caused by the varicella-zoster virus,

 - having had chickenpox before the age of 1

 - having diseases that weaken the immune system,

 - having had chemotherapy or radiation treatment

 - taking drugs that weaken the immune system, such

 examination of rashes and blisters.
-Your doctor may also ask questions about
+Your doctor will also ask questions about

-There is no cure for shingles, but medication may be prescribed to
+There’s no cure for shingles, but medication may be prescribed to

 Medications prescribed for shingles may include:

-- anti-inflammation drugs (to ease pain and
+- anti-inflammation drugs to ease pain and

-- narcotic medications or analgesics (to reduce pain)
+- narcotic medications or analgesics to reduce

-- anticonvulsants or tricyclic antidepressants (to treat prolonged pain)
+- anticonvulsants or tricyclic antidepressants to

 - applying calamine lotion to reduce itching

 - taking colloidal oatmeal baths to ease pain and